 AddressNo.
 408, Contour Rd, Near Adithya Hospital, Gokulam 3rd Stage, Gokulam, Mysuru, Karnataka 570002, India

 Phone+91 821 428 8923

 Hotel MB International is possibly Mysore's best budget hotel.
-It's modern, excellent value for money, and very popular.
-Guests appreciate its central location, cleanliness, helpful and friendly staff, free wireless Internet, hot showers, and tasty food.
+It's modern, excellent value for money and very popular.
+Guests appreciate its central location, cleanliness, helpful and friendly staff, free wireless Internet, hot showers, on-site restaurant and free breakfast.
 There are 25 rooms.
-Rates start from around 1,500 rupees plus tax per night.
+As of April 2019, rates start from around 1,850 rupees plus tax per night.

 This characterful backpacker hostel is housed in a newly renovated heritage mansion that's central to all the city's attractions (walking distance to both the zoo and the palace).
-Guests particularly love the many hangout areas, including rooftop terrace where there's free yoga in the mornings.
+The hostel offers free Wi-Fi.
+Guests particularly love the many hangout areas, including rooftop terrace where there's free morning yoga classes.
 The neighborhood has decent coffee and south Indian food, or guests can use the communal kitchen to make their own meals.
-The mixed dorms have four or six beds, and there's a female-only dorm as well.
-Expect to pay 500-600 rupees per night for a bed in a dorm, and 1,400-1,800 rupees for a private double room with bathroom.
+The mixed dorms have four or six beds and there's a female-only dorm as well.
+Expect to pay 500-600 rupees per night for a bed in a dorm and 1,400-1,800 rupees for a private double room with bathroom.
 The private rooms are really spacious and a fabulous deal.